11uc/whole_cell_patch/README.md

 I'll write it later.

 ## TODO
-1. Trial selection based on stimulation for trace plot.
+1. <del>Trial selection based on stimulation for trace plot.</del>
 2. Convenient cell selection input in analysis windows.
+3. Display analysis module functions in the form of tabs to save space.